Archidendron vaillantii: Taxonomy

 This species was first described in April 1865 by the German born Victorian Government botanist Ferdinand von Mueller, who published a description in his tome Fragmenta phytographiæ Australiæ.
 His description was based on material collected by John Dallachy in the Seaview Range west of Ingham.
 Mueller revised his description later in the same year and transferred the species to Archidendron.

-The taxon was reviewed twice more — first by Carl Ernst Otto Kuntze in 1891, giving it the combination Affonsea vailantii, and then by Alfred James Ewart in 1907 who described a subspecies Albizia vaillantii var. pentzkeana, however, neither of these names are now accepted.
+The taxon was reviewed twice more — first by Carl Ernst Otto Kuntze in 1891, giving it the combination Affonsea vailantii, and then by Alfred James Ewart in 1907 who described a subspecies Albizia vaillantii var. pentzkeana, however neither of these names are now accepted.

 Etymology

 The genus name Archidendron is a combination of the Latin prefix archi- meaning "main", "chief" or "leading", and the Ancient Greek word δένδρον (déndron), meaning "tree".
-The species epithet vaillantii was coined by Mueller to honour the French botanist Sébastien Vaillant.
+The species epithet vaillantii was given by Mueller in honour of the marshall of France, Jean-Baptiste Philibert Vaillant.

 Distribution and habitat

 The salmon bean is restricted to the coastal area from about Rossville south to the Paluma Range National Park.
-It grows in the rainforests on various soils at altitudes from sea level to 1200 m.
+It grows in rainforest on various soils at altitudes from sea level to 1200 m.